 Our first annual benefit concert, all proceeds go toward supporting the Pioneer Works Residencies in Music, Tech, Narrative Art, and Visual Arts.

-Before The Lumineers take the stage, join us for a happy hour in the Garden for music, activations, art, food, and drink.
+Before The Lumineers take the stage, join us for a happy hour for music, activations, art, food, and drink.
 Happy hour will include food from Red Hook Lobster Pound pop-up, a DJ set from Miho Hatori (Cibo Matto & Gorillaz), a performance from comedian Ian Fidance, and an art installation from P. Spadine.

 Happy hour is available for all ticket types, but join our VIP ticket holders and get access to VIP lounges for a bird’s-eye view of the show; an open bar with beer, wine, and specialty cocktails; and our 2nd and 3rd floor galleries featuring an exhibition from Sally Saul as well as open studios and installations from current Residents Tamar Ettun, Avram Finkelstein, Lorena Barrera Enciso, and Jess Johnson.